It meant that I laid my head on a friend’s lap in recalling nightmares I had just hours before in my sleep.

 It meant proffering service to local community and demonstrating gratitude to places that fight for justice and mercy.

->

-> It meant not taking to labels nor ignoring them either, not crumbling in fear, but not rising to potential in every moment either.
+It meant not taking to labels nor ignoring them either.
+Refusing to crumble in fear, but honestly not rising to potential in every moment either.

->

-> It meant celebrating young people, respecting elders, fighting demons, and holding my sons.
+It meant celebrating young people, respecting elders, fighting demons, and holding my sons.

 It was a day.
 Much like many days.